 Are You Eligible For Asylum?

 If you are considering petitioning for asylum, it is important to be aware of this important deadline: you must petition for asylum within one year of entering the United States.
 Furthermore, you must be able to establish that you have a valid reason to pursue asylum, such as being unable or unwilling to return to your home country due to persecution or fear of persecution based on your race, your religion, your nationality, or your political affiliation or being a member of a persecuted social group.
 Economic hardship is NOT a valid reason to petition for asylum.

 How you apply for asylum will depend on your current circumstances.
 The two primary types of asylum are:

 - Affirmative asylum: People already in the United States on a valid visa can apply for asylum via USCIS form I-589.

 - Defensive asylum: People outside the United States or without a valid visa can petition for asylum at a border crossing or other port of entry.

 Asylum can be granted in as little as one to three months or sent to the courts for a lengthier process.
 In most cases, petitioners can remain in the United States while their asylum claim is pending.
 If your claim is granted, you can rely on our attorneys to help you with the next steps such as getting your green card (lawful permanent resident).

 Ask Us About Your Asylum Options

 Is asylum an option for you or your loved ones?
-Call us today at 408-606-8911 or complete our brief online form to request a free consultation.
+Call us today at 408-606-8911 or complete our brief online form to request a free case evaluation.